 1. Genre Miscommunication

-This is a subtle mistake, but a big one.
-Your cover might communicate that book is a psychological thriller while your book is actually an action thriller with lots of chases and shooting.
-The expectations readers have for each are different, and when they might buy the book, you may get a negative review from readers who are unhappy that they were misled.
-Unintentionally misled.
+Your cover might communicate that the book is a psychological thriller while your book is a high-octane action thriller with lots of chases and shooting.
+The expectations readers have for each are different, and when they buy the book, you may get a negative review from readers who are unhappy that they were misled (unintentionally misled).

-Risk of this mistake is highest when DIY-ing or buying a premade book cover since it’s easy to fall in love with an idea or design, instead of staying objective.
-We all have biases and blind spots so having a person with outside look helps.
+The risk of this mistake is highest when DIY-ing or buying a premade book cover since it’s easy to fall in love with an idea or design, instead of staying objective.
+We all have biases and blind spots so having a person or writer mastermind in your genre with an outside look helps.

 2. DIY-looking Cover

-This one is often easiest to tell because some covers are just a disaster.
-Like few following ones below.
+This one is often the easiest mistake to tell because some covers are just a disaster.
+Like the few following ones below.

-But some covers have subtler signs of DIY and are often harder to tell (esp.
-Coming from newer inexperienced designers).
-This tends to be mistakes of misplaced text (too close to edges of cover), text too small (I’ve done that myself at first), a bad hierarchy of design elements (more on this on this at #4).
+But some covers have subtler signs of DIY and are often harder to tell (esp. coming from newer inexperienced designers).
+This tends to be mistakes of misplaced text (too close to the edges of the cover), text too small (you’ve just seen those 3 first covers in the previous point), and a bad hierarchy of design elements (more on this on this at #4), or stretched images that look unnatural (like cover ”Forever Yours” just above this paragraph, the ladies are squished).

 3. Too Much Subjectivity